healthpotatoes/healthpotatoes/README.md

   HEALTH_POTATOES_MONGO_URI=<your MongoDB URI goes here>
 ```

-That configuration will allow the development server to connect with your MongoDB database.
+That configuration will allow the backend development server to connect with your MongoDB database.

 ### Code Formatting